 1 C M Brand Purpose: FORGING L IVELIHOOD, NOUR RISHING LIVES.
 VISIO NC VITARICH will continue being the pioneer, agribusiness farmer's success by pro tor in the feeds industry and will be to ons through its products and service: To Continuously inputs BUSINESS ACTIVITIES / PROCESSES ошриз OUTCOMES adopt new business development programs and technological advancement that will enhance quality of products and services.
 Financial Capital consists of money/cash generated from payments of stockholders for their subscriptions or from trading of shares in the PSE.
 It also includes money generated from its business operations and loans from banks and other financial institutions.
 Manufacturing and distribution of various animal feeds.
 Vitarich has several lines of hogs and poultry feeds, which cater to different types of customers.
-70 years of feeds manufacturing and distributio employees a Manufactured Capital includes office supplies, feedmill/dressing plant and its equipment, office building, vehicles, office equipment, phones and laptops Poultry integration.
+70 years of feeds manufacturing and distributio To empower employees and customers by imparting Manufactured Capital includes office supplies, feedmill/dressing plant and its equipment, office building, vehicles, office equipment, phones and laptops Poultry integration.
 Vitarich has also produced dressed chicken and value added chicken products under the brand "Cook's" Continued contribution to the government through the taxes that the Corporation pays.
 MISSION knowledge and innovations in agribusiness To Provide comprehensive solutions through Intellectual Capital includes feeds formulations, dressed chicken formulation, business strategies and plans, goodwill and reputation of the Corporation, logo, product lines, and brand names such as "Cook's" brand.
 Production and distribution of dressed chicken It is also a business partner and supplier of dressed chicken to rotisseries, restaurants, distributors and other small to medium scale enterprises.
-Long term business partnerships with its growers, broilers, and hog raisers as well as with the farmers from whom the Corporation buys it raw materials. the standard of the Philippine ma Human Capital includes hard working and efficient employees, consultants, management team, directors and officers.
-Production and distribution of animal health products.
+Long term business partnerships with its growers, broilers, and hog raisers as well as with the farmers from whom the Corporation buys it raw materials. products and services in raising the standard of the Philippine Agribusiness Industry To build partnerships with our suppliers and customers to achieve long term profitability and increase shareholders' value Human Capital includes hard working and efficient employees, consultants, management team, directors and officers.
+Social Capital includes the Corporation's business partners, customers, and suppliers.
+Natural Capital includes Vitarich's raw materials for its feeds, day old chicks and hatching eggs for its poultry operations as well as water, and land where its offices and plants are located. the standard of the Philippine Agribusiness and efficient employees, consultants, management team, directors and Production and distribution of animal health products.
 Its animal health products are used by its growers, broilers, and hog raisers in their operations.
 These products are likewise available to the public, even if they are not Vitarich's growers, broilers, or hog raisers.
-Business partnerships with its tollers.
-To build partnerships with our suppliers and customers to Social Capital includes the Corporation's business partners, customers, and suppliers. growers, profices, or nogranies.
-Providing employment in the areas where it operates, achieve long term profitability and sustainability and increase shareholders' value Natural Capital includes Vitarich's raw materials for its feeds, day old chicks and hatching eggs for its poultry operations as well as water, and land where its offices and plants are located. /ALU JES LEADERS HIP WITH INTEGRITY EXCELLENC E (CARE FOR OTHERS
+Business partnerships with its tollers. partnerships with our suppliers and customers to Corporation's business partners, growers, profices, or nogranies.
+Providing employment in the areas where it operates, /ALU JES LEADERS HIP WITH INTEGRITY EXCELLENC E (CARE FOR OTHERS